 When properly performed, the piercing procedure itself takes only a few seconds, and involves minimal discomfort and often no blood.
 Healing is ordinarily rapid and is commonly uneventful.

-Most of the concerns about oral piercings center on one of three areas:
+Most of the concerns about oral piercings centre on one of three areas:

 These potential hazards are generally easily controlled when the following steps are taken.